 Last week, Qualcomm showed off Quick Charge 1.0, a technology that makes your phone charge more quickly, and that you may already have.
 Today, they've announced Quick Charge 2.0, and surprise of surprises, it charges your phone faster than Quick Charge 1.0!

 Quick Charge 2.0 will allow your phone to juice up at rates up to 75% faster than a phone or tablet without the technology.
-The catch with the new version is that you'll need to have a device with a Snapdragon 800 processor...
+The catch with the new version is that you'll need to have a device with a Snapdragon 800 processor... and no such devices have yet been announced.
+Given that HTC's brand-new flagship, the One, is sporting a Snapdragon 600 chip, we probably won't be seeing 800-powered hardware until later this year.
 Read More

 Smartphones that charge slowly suck.
 And in a world where battery capacities are getting larger by the month, long charge times could become a legitimate gripe.
 But Qualcomm has apparently been on the case for quite a while now, quietly implementing a technology it calls Quick Charge 1.0 into some of its Snapdragon chipsets.